For a circle with the following center and radius, find its equat... | Channels for Pearson+

 Intro to Functions & Their Graphs - Online Tutor, Practice Problems & Exam Prep

-For a circle with the following center and radius, find its equation (in center-radius form) and graph.
+For a circle with the following center and radius, find its equation (in standard form).

-For a circle with the following center and radius, find its equation (in center-radius form) and graph.
+For a circle with the following center and radius, find its equation (in standard form).